Palaeoraphe: Taxonomy

 Palaeoraphe has been placed in the Corypheae subtribe Livistoninae, which has twelve modern genera found in both the Old World and the New World.
-Of the three modern genera, the Palaeoraphe flower is similar in character to Brahea, Acoelorrhaphe and Colpothrinax, with the structure being closest in structure to that of Brahea.
+Of the three modern genera, the Palaeoraphe flower is similar in character to Brahea, Acoelorraphe and Colpothrinax, with the structure being closest in structure to that of Brahea.

 Both genera have distinct sepals, petals with furrows facing the axis of the flower, and similarly shaped and sized anthers.
 However, the two genera can be differentiated by the stigmas, which are united for their entire length in Brahea, and by the more relaxed positioning of the anthers in Palaeoraphe.
 The flower of P. dominicana is a calyx of three broad sepals with irregular to fringed apices.
 The three petals are joined at their bases and of the six stamins, those paired with petals are relaxed into depressions on the petal surface, while the remaining three stamins are partially erect.

 It is proposed by Dr. Poinar that Palaeoraphe may have been a stenotopic genus which was restricted to the Greater Antilles and possibly to just the island of Hispaniola.
 The extinction of Palaeoraphe may have been caused by floral and faunal shifts during the Pliocene and Pleistocene.